The Perfect Coffee

 We think you'll like

-This coffee is rich and sweet with notes of caramel and cocoa.
+This coffee is rich and sweet with flavours of citrus and cola nut.

 Varietal: Bourbon